COVID-19 Update - We continue to offer both in-office and TeleTherapy

 Dr. Debbie Ritterbush, PhD is the owner and Clinical Director of Start Moving-on Counseling and Trauma Center, in Prescott, AZ.
 Debbie holds a PhD in Psychology, and a Masters Degree in Professional Counseling, with an Advanced Graduate Degree in Trauma, Abuse, and Deprivation She is a Licensed Professional Counselor, LPC, and a National Certified Counselor, NCC.
 She is Certified in Eye Movement Desensitization Reprocessing Therapy, (EMDR).
 Debbie uses an EMDR, Behavioral/Cognitive Behavioral, and an Attachment Theory approach in treatment.

 Debbie is a member of the Granite Mountain Psychological Society, the International Centre for Excellence in Emotionally Focused Therapy, (ICEEFT), Arizona Community Emotionally Focused Therapy (AZEFT), EMDR International (EMDRIA), and the Arizona EMDR Trauma Recovery Network.

 Debbie specializes in the treatment of adults.
 Debbie is known for treating Arizona First Responders and their families, veterans, and women/men who have experienced trauma or distress.
 She has 20-plus years experience coaching and counseling clients in several settings such as; community mental health, out-patient, in-patient hospital setting, group counseling, university/college campus, and private practice.

-Caitlin Flaum, LAC is a Licensed Associate Counselor.
+Caitlin Flaum, LPC is a Licensed Professional Counselor.
 She has been working in the mental health field in the tri-city area for eight years.
 She holds membership with the Granite Mountain Psychological Society.

 Caitlin has worked with children, teens, and adults.
 She has experience providing group, individual, and couple's therapy.
 Her therapeutic approach is eclectic; she uses Eye Movement Desensitization and Reprocessing Therapy (EMDR), Cognitive-Behavioral Therapy (CBT), Dialectical Behavior Therapy techniques, (DBT), Brief Solution-Focused Therapy, Motivational Interviewing, and trauma-informed mindfulness modalities, all of which she tailors to meet clients' specific needs.